andreashuber69/async-css-plugin/README.md

   *webpack.config.js* but provides a [different way](https://cli.vuejs.org/guide/webpack.html#chaining-advanced) to modify the **webpack** configuration.

-> This version of the plugin has so far only been tested with webpack v4.
-Due to the fact that only a very stable API
+> This version of the plugin has so far only been tested with **webpack** v4 and **Vue** v2.
+Due to the fact that only a
-> of a plugin is used internally (namely `HtmlWebpackPlugin.getHooks`) it might work with v5-based projects but it
+> very stable API of a plugin is used internally (namely `HtmlWebpackPlugin.getHooks`) it might work with projects that
-> hasn't been tested yet.
+> are based on later versions of these frameworks but it hasn't been tested yet.

 ## Getting Started